cyber-shah/graphs-paper/Report.md

     while queue:
         current_node_index = queue.popleft()

-        # if destination node is found, break the loop
+        # if the destination node is found, break the loop
         if current_node_index == destination_node_index:
             break